Anatomy

 X axis data labels

-For the x-axes (vertical), you can adjust the size of the labels which are 100 pixels by default, and have long labels wrap.
+For the x-axes (vertical), you can have long labels wrap and you can adjust the size of the labels, which are 100 pixels by default.
 100 pixels is the maximum and 0 is the minimum.

 Colors